ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 Setting up Git to use SSH can significantly enhance your workflow by providing a secure and convenient method for authenticating your repositories.
 Whether you're a seasoned developer or new to version control, configuring Git with SSH keys streamlines the process of pushing and pulling code, eliminating the need to repeatedly enter your username and password.

 ## How?

 ### Create the `.ssh` directory
-We will create the `.ssh` directory as well a `keys` directory, this will help us to reduce clutter in the `.ssh` directory.

 {{< tabs items="Linux/MacOS,Windows" >}}